PrivacyHow we treat the data we collect and provide transparency and control around our data-handling practices

 - choose how long camera footage is processed and stored on their devices

 - decide which video clips are archived and with whom they are shared

 - decide when authorized Verkada employees can view their footage solely for the purposes of troubleshooting and software development

-- An organization’s admins decide who has access to their system — and what they can do with that access, using Command’s role-based access control.
+- An organisation’s admins decide who has access to their system — and what they can do with that access, using Command’s role-based access control.

-- Admins see the usage of their systems for compliance, internal controls or chain of custody purposes via audit logs maintained at both the camera and organization level.
+- Admins see the usage of their systems for compliance, internal controls or chain of custody purposes via audit logs maintained at both the camera and organisation level.

-- We don’t commingle or aggregate customer data such as camera footage with other customers’ data without first express authorization.
+- We don’t commingle or aggregate customer data such as camera footage with other customers’ data without first express authorisation.

 - We don’t use customer data to improve our products and services without first asking for and getting consent from our customers.

 - Verkada does not sell the data customers generate using our products — we don’t need to and we don’t want to.